Mindful nature walk

 Optional journaling: Write about or draw your favourite part of the walk.
 Did you learn something along the walk?

-We created this walk with the support of the Here for Hart community network and is part of Hampshire County Council's sensory walks in nature trails.
+We made this walk with support from the Here for Hart community network.
+It is also part of Hampshire County Council's sensory walks in nature trails.

 Is this page helpful?